ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 Along with the ssh keys, the provision created a {{site.data.keyword.powerSysShort}} workspace, subnets and instance.

 - Open the [Power Virtual Server subnets](/power/subnets) page.
+- On the left side navigation panel select the workspace from the drop down below the word **Workspaces** with your $BASENAME.
-- Click on the **Subnets** in the **Networking** drop down on the left (if required) and notice the public and private subnets that have been created.
+- Click the **Subnets** in the **Networking** drop down on the left (if required) and notice the public and private subnets that have been created.
+- Click the private subnet name and notice the **Gateway** address that will be referenced later in the ip table configuration of the instance.
+- Click the public subnet name and notice the **Gateway** address that will be referenced later in the ip table configuration of the instance.
-- Click on the **Virtual server instances** on the left and notice the instance that was provisioned along with the public and private IP addresses.
+- Click the **Virtual server instances** on the left and notice the instance that was provisioned along with the public and private IP addresses.

 ## Configure the Virtual server
 {: #vpc-transit-power-server-instance-configuration}